8 Extending the Linear Model

 children_in_home 0.152 0.03 5.68 0.00 0.10 0.20

-So-called marginal effects, and related approaches such as SHAP values (see Section 5.7), attempt to boil down the effect of a feature to a single number, but this is difficult even in the simpler GLM settings, and can be downright misleading in more complex settings like our interaction model.
-Here we see the average coefficient for children in the home is 0.15, but we saw in Table 8.1 that this is slightly larger than what we would estimate in the non-interaction model, and we saw in Figure 8.1 it’s actually near zero (flat) for some genres.
+But this is difficult even in the simpler GLM settings, and can be downright misleading in interaction models.
+We saw from Table 8.1 that this average is slightly larger than what we would estimate in the baseline model, and we saw in Figure 8.1 it’s actually near zero (flat) for some genres in the interaction model.
 So what is the average effect really telling us?
 Consider a more serious case of drug effects across demographic groups, where the effect of the drug is much stronger for some groups than others.
 Would you want your doctor to prescribe you a drug based on the average effect across all groups, or the specific group to which you belong?

-8.2.2 ANOVA
+8.2.3 ANOVA

 anova(model_interaction)